 In this episode of In Beta, we talk to Joost van Wijchen at the HAN University of Applied Science in the Netherlands.
 For the past 3 years, Joost and some of his colleagues have been experimenting with what they call guided choice-based learning, a short description of which might be that it is a curriculum without the curriculum.

 At the heart of the concept is the idea that, within any educational programme, content and instruction should not be the main focus for educators.
 Rather, the emphasis is on the novice colleague (or student) who develops and becomes an autonomous, socialised physiotherapist with true confidence in their own competence and capabilities.
 As teachers, they are part of a community of practice with their younger colleagues, but also have the responsibility to facilitate and guide students in their developmental journey of becoming a physiotherapist.
 At the same time, students help the teachers to “stay sharp, think in new directions, challenge the obvious, and to remain reflective and critical.”

 You can still view the planning document, which includes more information and links to additional resources on the topic.
-Remember that you can join the In Beta Google+ community where we make announcements about future episodes, and you can also subscribe to the podcast on iTunes or any of the major podcast clients on Android.
+And remember that you can join the community by subscribing to the podcast to get announcements about future episodes.
+Subscribe to the podcast on iTunes, Spotify, or any of the major podcast clients on Android.

 Guest on the podcast